OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-introduction.rst

 For more information about OSPd architecture, see `OSPd documentation <https://docs.openstack.org/tripleo-docs/latest/install/introduction/architecture.html>`__.

-Tungsten Fabric Roles
+OpenSDN Roles
 ---------------------

 OSPd supports composable roles, which are groups of services that you define through Heat templates.
-Composable roles allow you to integrate Tungsten Fabric into the overcloud environment.
+Composable roles allow you to integrate OpenSDN into the overcloud environment.

-The following are the Tungsten Fabric roles used for integrating into the overcloud:
+The following are the OpenSDN roles used for integrating into the overcloud:

--  Tungsten Fabric Controller
+-  OpenSDN Controller

--  Tungsten Fabric Analytics
+-  OpenSDN Analytics

--  Tungsten Fabric Analytics Database
+-  OpenSDN Analytics Database

--  Tungsten Fabric TSN
+-  OpenSDN TSN

--  Tungsten Fabric DPDK
+-  OpenSDN DPDK

-Figure 1 shows the relationship and components of an undercloud and overcloud architecture for Tungsten Fabric.
+Figure 1 shows the relationship and components of an undercloud and overcloud architecture for OpenSDN.

 |Figure 1: Undercloud and Overcloud with Roles|